ja5aea/TS-680SDR/README.md

 $apps_dir/sdr_transceiver_hpsdr/sdr-transceiver-hpsdr-ananxd 1 2 2 2 1 2 1 2 &

 The first four arguments:
 the receivers (RX1, RX2, RX3, RX4), where 1 corresponds to IN1 and 2 corresponds to IN2.
-In Thetis (ANAN*D modes), RX1 is shown as RX1,
+In Thetis (ANAN*D modes), RX1 is shown as Receiver1 1,
-RX2 is used for diversity, RX3 is shown as RX2, RX4 is used for Pure Signal.
-Diversity selection is always the opposite of RX1 selection.
+RX2 is used for diversity, RX3 is shown as Receiver 2, RX4 is used for Pure Signal Feedback.
+RX2 number is always the opposite number of RX1 number.

 The fith and sixth arguments:
 the outputs (OUT1, OUT2), where 1 corresponds to the TX signal and 2 corresponds to the envelope signal.